cksoftwaretech/wangfuk/EVIDENCE.md

 *   *The Signal:* This statistical void sends a clear message to cartels: "The Sheriff is asleep."
 The risk of legal consequences for bid-rigging has mathematically approached zero.

 **2. The "Small Potato" Scapegoat:**
-The solitary conviction in 2018 (Tsang Hin-kit) was a remnant of the 2013 Garden Vista case, only possible because of whistleblower Yau Shu-tin.
+The solitary conviction in 2018 (Tsang Hin-kit/曾憲傑) was a remnant of the 2013 Garden Vista case, only possible because of whistleblower Yau Shu-tin.
 *   *The Scale:* Tsang accepted **HK$200,000** in a project worth **HK$262 Million**.
 He was a maintenance manager, not a mastermind.
 *   *The Reality:* The system only catches the minnows (who take 0.07%), while the sharks (who take the 17% cut) swim free.